ghir-hak/tb_website_Frontend/README.md

 ## Staying ahead

-Star Taubyte on GitHub and be instantly notified of new releases.
+Star us on GitHub and be instantly notified of new releases.

 <div align="center">